Qatar loses on World Cup field, makes gains on global stage - WHIZ News

 “The fact of the matter is, there’s been a number of other of those things, so there has been social change which probably would not have come about without the World Cup,” Dorsey continued.
 “I think ultimately the soccer team will still perform.
 Look at China.
 Football is extremely important to (China leader Xi Jinping) and he’s poured a fortune into it, and they’re nowhere.
 In that sense, Qatar is certainly further than the Chinese are.”

-AP Sports Writer Ron Blum, Ciaran Fahey and Steve Wade in Doha contributed to this report.
+AP Sports Writer Ron Blum, Ciarán Fahey and Steve Wade contributed to this report.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports